 It is expected that there is a mutual respect between lunchtime supervisors and pupils of Nursling Church of England Primary School.
 Adults and children will talk politely to each other and the supervisors will follow the schools' behaviour board system.

 Lunchtime supervisors inform the class teachers of the names of children who misbehave or show a lack of respect.
-These children are then dealt with as if they have reached step 1 and their names are entered into the daily log record book.
-In cases of extremely bad behaviour which merit being dealt with at step 4 (see previous page for examples), these children are dealt with by an SLT member immediately.
+These children are then dealt with as if they have reached step 1.